 Andrew Lu (Palo Alto, CA) is a musician and educator.
-He currently teaches band, strings, and choir at Thomas S. Hart Middle School in Pleasanton, CA. Additionally, he serves on the board and artistic committee of Ninth Planet, a recent merger between two Bay Area organizations– performing ensemble Wild Rumpus and Composer's, Inc.
+He currently teaches choir, band, and strings at Thomas S. Hart Middle School in Pleasanton, CA.

 An avid composer, Andrew has collaborated on two new musicals with A Theatre Near U, ’Twas Brillig (2015) and A Beautiful Glass (2016), the latter of which was nominated for an SF Bay Area Critics Circle Award for Best Original Music.
 He has also had several original compositions and arrangements performed in various concerts in California.

 Andrew graduated with highest honors in May 2019 from Pacific with a B.M.
 Music Education degree with an Instrumental concentration, where he studied flute with Mathew Krejci, composition with Robert Coburn, and conducting with Eric Hammer, Yejee Choi, Peter Witte and Harvey Benstein.
+He is currently completing a Masters of Music in Music Education at the University of Michigan.
 He is also a member of Pi Kappa Lambda, NAfME, CMEA and the Barbershop Harmony Society.